Documentation Home

 3. Once the dump has completed, start replication again:

-$> mysqladmin start-slave
+$> mysqladmin start-replica

 In the preceding example, you may want to add login credentials (user name, password) to the commands, and bundle the process up into a script that you can run automatically each day.